What is Expanded Beam Connector?

 The evolution of FALCON Expanded Beam connector

-Problem finding your solution?
+Help finding your solution?

-Related subjects
+Related

-FALCON Expanded beam connetor
+FALCON Expanded Beam Connector

-PROCON Expanded beam connector
+PROCON Expanded Beam Connector

 The PROCON connector is based on the proven FALCON design with the same high quality and durability.
-The PROCON connector will give you everything you expect from a Micropol product for a lower price without compromising on quality.